 What happens when you reverse the rear truck?
 Nothing much.
 Reversing is de-wedging and that’s all.
 Continue reading Rear PA angle: inverted rear truck

-A fantasy steam punk machine which looks kinda cool, if that’s your thing, until you realize it can’t possibly exist, because it violates the laws of nature and logic.
+A fantasy steam-punk machine that looks kinda cool, if that’s your thing, until you realize it can’t possibly exist, because it violates the laws of nature and logic.
 Continue reading Stooge 3-link truck: skating in never-never land

 The Torsion Tails are a line of rear trucks made by GBomb specifically for platform decks.
 In this post I examine the design.
 Continue reading GBomb’s Torsion Tails: a closer look